Returns an array of cells for the i-th principal component (or residuals).

 - is a switch to select the return output (1 = proportion of variance (default), 2 = variance, 3 = eigenvalue, 4 = loadings, 5 = PC data).

-Method Description 1 Proportion of total variance 2 Variance 3 Eigenvalue 4 Loading or weights for input variables 5 Principal component (PC) data
+Value Return 1 Proportion of total variance (default).
+2 Variance.
+3 Eigenvalue.
+4 Loading or weights for input variables.
+5 Principal component (PC) data.

 Remarks